Keyboard shortcuts

 1. Weak Interaction: All four particles (muon, tau, charm, strange) are unstable only because of the weak force.2

-2. Charge-Changing Current: Each decay involves a change in electric charge mediated by a image27 boson.4
+2. Charge-Changing Current: Each decay involves a change in electric charge mediated by a

 3. Generational Descent: In all cases, a heavier particle from the second or third generation decays into a lighter particle from a lower generation to minimize energy.8

-4. Vertex Structure: The Feynman diagrams for these processes look nearly identical at the fundamental level: a fermion line emits a image27 boson and turns into a different fermion.1
+4. Vertex Structure: The Feynman diagrams for these processes look nearly identical at the fundamental level: a fermion line emits a

 Structural Differences (The "Nuance" Factors)